-Cars and trucks create many environmental impacts- not only to air quality, but also to water quality.
-They often leak oil, antifreeze, or other fluids, while vehicle brake pads leave harmful copper dust on the pavement.
+Cars and trucks create many environmental impacts, not only to air quality, but also to water quality.
+They often leak oil, antifreeze, or other fluids, and leave harmful copper dust on the pavement from brake pads.
 When it rains, these toxins get washed into storm drains, then flow right into our waterways without being treated.
 Stormwater runoff containing just a pint of oil can create a slick larger than a football field!
-Consequently, vehicle use contributes a heavy load of pollutants to our streams and rivers, not to mention to the poor fish.
-Utilizing public transportation or sharing a ride to work are viable ways to help reduce this dirty road runoff, with the added benefit of also reducing the amount of carbon dioxide in our valley!
+Consequently, vehicle use contributes a heavy load of pollutants to our streams and rivers, as well as to aquatic life.
+Utilizing public transportation or sharing a ride to work are viable ways to help reduce this dirty road runoff, with the added benefit of also reducing the amount of carbon dioxide in our valley.

 Aspire to drive just a little bit less.
 Consider carpooling, public transportation, biking, or telecommuting.
 Plan your trips so that you can accomplish all your errands in one efficient trip, rather than several different trips.

 Minimize your car’s impact with regular maintenance.
 Check for fluid leaks often, and recycle or dispose of waste oil properly.
 If you change your own oil, store it in gallon jugs and place at the curb with your other recycling.
 If you don’t have curbside collection, just take it to Rogue Disposal or Ashland Recology to be recycled.